Annie (1982 film): Plot

 Hannigan is visited by her con artist brother Rooster and his girlfriend, Lily St. Regis; they plot to pose as Annie's parents to gain the reward.
-The trio searches the orphans' belongings and Hannigan reveals Annie's parents were killed in a fire; she possesses the other half of the locket.
+The trio searches the orphans' belongings and Hannigan reveals that Annie's real parents were killed in a fire when Annie was a baby.
+Hannigan herself possesses the other half of the locket.
 Annie's friends overhear the conversation and try sneaking out, but are discovered and locked away.
 Rooster and Lily succeed with the ruse, and Annie's departure from Warbucks is somber.
-Annie is kidnapped minutes after leaving, but her friends reach Warbucks and tell him the truth; he informs the police, beginning a city-wide search.
+She is kidnapped minutes after they leave the mansion, but her friends ultimately reach Warbucks and tell him the truth; shocked and stunned, he informs the police, beginning a city-wide search.

-Annie convinces the felons to pull over, only to escape and destroy Warbucks' check.
-Rooster chases Annie up a raised drawbridge in an effort to kill her; when Hannigan realizes his intentions, she desperately tries to stop him, but Rooster easily knocks her out and continues climbing.
+Annie convinces the felons to pull over only to escape and destroy Warbucks' check.
+An enraged Rooster chases Annie up a raised drawbridge in an effort to kill her.
+Upon realizing Rooster's true intentions, Hannigan desperately tries to stop him, but he easily knocks her out and continues climbing.
 Punjab rescues Annie from Rooster and reunites her with Warbucks and Grace.
-Rooster and Lily are arrested and Annie is officially adopted by Warbucks.
+Rooster and Lily are arrested and Annie is officially adopted by Grace and Warbucks.

 At a party that the orphans, a redeemed Hannigan, and the Roosevelts attend, Warbucks gives Annie the new locket as they embrace.